SerenePrince/noahpn/README.md

 This is my personal portfolio site, where I document how I approach real-world development work.

 Most of my experience is in **internal tools, automation, and reporting** across government and enterprise environments.
-Because of that, you won’t find flashy demos or public source code here.
+Because of that, you won't find flashy demos or public source code here.
 Instead, the focus is on **how problems were approached, decisions made, and impact delivered**.

-If you’re curious how I think, structure work, and ship things responsibly, this site is meant to give you a good sense of that.
+If you're curious how I think and structure work, this site is meant to give you a good sense of that.

 **Live site:**
 👉 https://sereneprince.github.io/noahpn/